levovix0/siwin/README.md

 Window is destroyed automatically when it is closed.
 Accessing Window after it is closed will (probably) result in a SIGSEGV.
 Before closing and destroying, window will send onClose event.
 It is valid to access Window in onClose handler.

+Screen is distinct int of the number of that screen.
+It does not participate in memory management

 # Contributions
 If you want to support this project, here is some tasks to do: